 AI is a powerful tool for manufacturers to understand why their processes fall short of their targets.
 While some issues are easily handled by humans, AI is able to analyze information at a granular level.
 Even the slightest anomalies in machine performance are a potential loss of time and money in the future.
 Hence, integrating predictive analytics with root cause analysis offers valuable insights for factory managers to plan production processes with greater accuracy and avoid downtime or productivity loss.

 Chinese startup PowerArena utilizes computer vision to improve worker performance by revealing factory floor inefficiencies.
 The startup’s AI-based solutions reduce waste for manufacturing companies.
 The startup’s AI Line Balancer and AI (standard operating procedure) SOP Assistant allows factories to identify bottlenecks and raise productivity.
 PowerArena also offers an AI Quality Inspector to automate production line quality inspections.
 This smart manufacturing solution combines computer vision, time study, motion analysis, and machine learning to reveal precisely the areas that need improvement.

-The 832 artificial intelligence startups impacting manufacturing, such as the 5 examples highlighted in this report, focus on assembly line tracking and optimization, predictive maintenance, as well as computer vision-based AI solutions.
+Manufacturing startups, such as the 5 examples highlighted in this report, focus on assembly line tracking and optimization, predictive maintenance, as well as computer vision-based AI solutions.
 While all of these technologies play a major role in advancing smart manufacturing, they only represent the tip of the iceberg.
 To explore more manufacturing technologies, simply get in touch to let us look into your areas of interest.
 For a more general overview, you can download our free Manufacturing Innovation Report to save your time and improve strategic decision-making.